pitt-photonics/pitt-photonics.github.io/_posts/2020-08-10-vivswan-shah.md

 comments: false
 ---

 The lab welcomes Vivswan Shah to Pitt!
-Vivswan is a new PhD student starting this fall who graduated with a double major in Physics and Computer Science at Illinois College.
+Vivswan is a new PhD student starting this fall who graduated from Illinois College with a double major in Physics and Computer Science.
 He will be developing waveguide-integrated 2D optoelectronic memory using MoTe<sub>2</sub> and will use his coding chops to automate experiments in the lab.